Brand Shoutouts

 ATL Wing Spot franchised after 20 months with one location.

-In our view, operators who pursue ATL Wing Spot in the near term are making a calculated early-mover bet — and should size their risk accordingly.
+In our view, operators who pursue ATL Wing Spot in the near term are making a calculated early-mover bet, and should size their risk accordingly.
 A single-unit test in a market where you have existing operational infrastructure is a fundamentally different decision than committing a multi-unit development agreement to a system with no franchisee track record.
 The brand has demonstrated genuine product potential.
 The business model has not yet demonstrated transferability.
-Those are different things, and the distinction should drive how — and how much — you invest.
+Those are different things, and the distinction should drive how, and how much, you invest.

 Interested in bringing ATL Wing Spot to your market?

-Visit their franchise page for territory availability and FDD.
+Request the current FDD directly from the brand.
 Request complete Item 19 (Financial Performance Representations) to verify revenue and profit expectations.

 Before signing: Visit the Lynbrook, NY location multiple times at different times/days.
 Interview the founders about support infrastructure specifics.
 Request references from any existing franchise agreements (if available).
 Hire a franchise attorney to review FDD thoroughly.
 Conduct independent market research on wing concepts in your target market.
 Build financial projections with conservative revenue assumptions (not Lynbrook performance).
 Prepare capital reserves for 12-18 months if performance doesn't match claims.